tbosys/docs/README.md

 * For a demo checkout the Example Projects in /examples

 ## Get Started Immediately
-You don’t need to install or configure tools like Webpack or Babel.
+You don’t need to install or configure tools and services.
 They are preconfigured and hidden so that you can focus on the code.

 Create a project, and you’re good to go.